altafulla / Shutterstock.com

 - Never buy new what you can buy used.
 On everything from cars to furniture to clothes, that brand-new sparkle comes at a high price.
 Instead of heading to the department store, head to the consignment store, thrift shop, yard sale or websites like Craigslist or eBay.

 - Stop paying for name brands.
 What’s in a name?
 Often nothing more than a higher cost.
 Paying more is OK if the higher cost means higher quality.
 But it’s not OK to pay more simply to help pay for some company’s annoying commercials.
-Check out “12 Items You Should Always Buy Generic (and 4 You Shouldn’t)” for more.
+Check out “20 Products You Should Always Buy Generic” for more.

 For more, see “18 Ways to Save $100 This Week.”